 Information on Joining the Chapter

 Our Chapter is grandfathered from the requirement imposed by the National Association that Chapter members must be members of Military Officers Association of America.
 Regular membership is available to men and women who are serving/have served on active duty or in one of the National Guard or reserve components as a commissioned or warrant officer of the US Army, US Navy, US Air Force, US Marine Corps, US Coast Guard, National Oceanic and Atmospheric Administration, or Public Health Service.
-Auxiliary membership is open to spouses of Regular members, and widows/widowers of deceased individuals who, if living, would be eligible for Regular membership.
-Associate members are widows/widowers of deceased individuals who, if living, would be eligible for Regular membership, who have declined Auxiliary membership, and only wish to participate in the Chapter's social activities.
-Associate members are dues-exempt.
-Dues are $15/year; $20, after 1 March 2016.
+Surviving Spouse membership is open to spouses of Regular members, and widows/widowers of deceased individuals who, if living, would be eligible for Regular membership.
+Dues are $20/year; $25, after March 1st.

 The Chapter has several dinner meetings each year with guest speakers from state and local government, health care specialists, legal specialists and other topics of interest to the membership.
-Each summer we have a picnic, which creates an informal atmosphere and additional opportunity for fellowship.
-Other recent activities include a bus tour of the BRAC changes on Aberdeen Proving Ground and a dinner cruise on Chesapeake Bay.
+Each summer we have a gathering, which creates an informal atmosphere and additional opportunity for fellowship.
 We support military related organizations and causes, e.g., Perry Point VA Medical Center.
 Our members make themselves available for programs on military history and to share their military experiences.

 The Chapter actively supports legislative efforts in the United States Congress to improve health care, provide survivor benefits and Concurrent Receipt which would preclude subtraction of disability pay from retirement pay.
 We are working with the Maryland MOAA Council, the Maryland Retired Veterans Task Force, and the Maryland General Assembly to obtain exclusion of military retired pay from Maryland and local income tax.

 Chapter meetings vary in format and location.
 Information is announced via our email newsletter, The Beacon.
-All Regular, Auxiliary and Honorary members receive the newsletter via email or postal mail; Associate members receive the newsletter via email.
-Please visit the Chapter's website for information about upcoming activities. http://susquehannamoaa.org/chapter-activities/
+All Regular, Surviving spouse and Honorary members receive the newsletter via email or postal mail.
+Please visit the Chapter's website for information about the Chapter and upcoming activities. http://moaasusquehanna.org

 About Our Chapter